Skip to main content

 SYLLABUS/CONTENT

-In the academic year 2024/2025, the course syllabus has the following title:
+In the 2025/2026 academic year, the course programme has the following title: “Giovanni di Balduccio: a Pisan sculptor in early 14th-century Italy”.

 RECOMMENDED READING/BIBLIOGRAPHY